Master of Advanced Studies (MAS) in Veterinary Medicine

 * MODULE I: Major subjects (minimum 25 ECTS credits)

-25 ECTS credits have to be obtained in Small Animal Diagnostic Imaging, corresponding to 5 weeks of residential courses covering the following subjects:
+25 ECTS credits have to be obtained in Small Animal Diagnostic Imaging, corresponding to 5 weeks of residential courses (ESAVS courses Diagnostic Ultrasound I – II, Diagnostic Imaging in Oncology, Radiology I, Small Animal Computed Tomography, Ultrasonography Introductory Course)

-* MODULE II: Minor subjects (remaining 15 ECTS credits)
+* MODULE II: Minor subjects (minimum 15 ECTS credits)

 Detailed case reports shall comprise 10 Diagnostic Imaging cases.